nesi/perf-training/_lessons/python-scatter/03a-numba.md

 ## Exercises

-We've created a version of `scatter.py` in numba/src/ in which the numba decorator `@jit` can be freely added to its functions.
+We've created a version of `scatter.py` in the `src/` directory, in which the numba decorator `@jit` can be freely added to its functions.
 The original version calls the Hankel function `hankel1` from `scipy.special` and this would prevent numba from generating the code.
-In the modified the version we call the Bessel functions from the C++ Boost library.
+In the modified version we call the associated Bessel functions from the C++ Boost library.
-Compile the code under `numba/src/` with
+Compile the code under `src/` with
 ```
 python setup.py build
 ```